leahkemp/pipeface/docs/setup.md

     "in_data_format": "ubam_fastq",
 ```

-Specify the path to the reference genome and it's index.
+Specify the path to the reference genome and its index.
 Eg:

 ```json
     "ref": "/path/to/hg38.fa",